animatedmax/spring-data-geode/src/main/markdown/index.md

 Tip
 </div></td>
 <td class="content">The configured <code>Realm</code> shown in the
-preceding example could easily have been any of Apache Shiro’s supported
+preceding example could easily have been any of Apache Shiro's supported
 <code>Realms</code>:</td>
 </tr>
 </tbody>